Best Mattress 2026

 Price

 Many adjustable-bed-friendly mattresses are priced somewhere between $800 and $1,500.
-Keep in mind that price differs with the type of mattress construction and the quality of materials used.
-However, a very expensive mattress may not perform a whole lot better than a mattress that’s $1,700.
+Keep in mind that prices differ with the type of mattress construction and the quality of materials used.
+Of course, there’s some nuance.
+A very expensive mattress may not perform a whole lot better than a mattress that’s $1,700.
 In contrast, a super-cheap mattress ($500, for example) may not be worth the investment because its materials will wear out a lot sooner than those of a $1,000 mattress.

 Adjustable bases can also be expensive.
 They generally run anywhere between $300 and $3,000, so you will want to consider how much you are spending in total when looking for the best mattress for an adjustable bed.